ramidibhavana/landing-page/README.md

 ## ✨ Key Features

-➤ 🎨 Clean and modern user interface with well-organized sections ➜ 📱 Fully responsive design that adapts to different screen sizes ➝ 🧭 Simple and intuitive navigation for better user experience ➞ ⚡ Fast-loading and lightweight structure
+➤ 🎨 Clean and modern user interface with well-organized sections<br>
+➜ 📱 Fully responsive design that adapts to different screen sizes<br>
+➝ 🧭 Simple and intuitive navigation for better user experience<br>
+➞ ⚡ Fast-loading and lightweight structure<br>
-➣ 🖱️ Interactive buttons and links for user engagement ➥ 📐 Proper alignment and spacing using CSS layout techniques ➦ 🌐 Cross-browser compatibility for smooth performance
+➣ 🖱️ Interactive buttons and links for user engagement<br>
+➥ 📐 Proper alignment and spacing using CSS layout techniques<br>
+➦ 🌐 Cross-browser compatibility for smooth performance<br>

 ## ⚙️ Tools Used

-➤ 🌐 **HTML5** – Used to structure the landing page content into meaningful sections ➜ 🎨 **CSS3** – Applied for styling, layout design, colors, fonts, and responsiveness ➝ 🖥️ **Web Browser** – Used to test and preview the landing page across different browsers ➞ 🛠️ **Code Editor** (Visual Studio Code / Notepad++) – Used for writing and managing the source code
+➤ 🌐 **HTML5** – Used to structure the landing page content into meaningful sections<br>
+➜ 🎨 **CSS3** – Applied for styling, layout design, colors, fonts, and responsiveness<br>
+➝ 🖥️ **Web Browser** – Used to test and preview the landing page across different browsers<br>
+➞ 🛠️ **Code Editor** (Visual Studio Code / Notepad++) – Used for writing and managing the source code<br>

 This landing page project highlights essential front-end development concepts and serves as a strong foundation for building more advanced web applications.